ArlanNugara/terraform-aws-landing-zone/README.md

 |ARM-TENANT-ID|Azure Tenant ID|

 ### Key Vault
-An Azure Key Vault is required to store Secrets which are used by the pipeline to authenticate against AWS to perform it's desired operation.
+An Azure Key Vault is required to store Secrets which are used by the pipeline to authenticate against AWS to perform its desired operation.
 Please note the Service Principle mentioned [above](#service-connection) must have **GET** and **LIST** for the Key Vault Secrets.
 Please [create the secrets](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) in Azure Key Vault.

 Secrets to be created in Azure Key Vault